aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

 tags = ["tutorial", "IAM", "ParallelCluster", "Serverless"]
 +++

 Now we will create our policy.
-We will download it for didactic purposes but it is not required.
+Let's start by downloading it.
+This step is not required but allows us to look at what new rights are being granted to our cluster.

 1. Download the CloudFormation template containing the custom policy from the bucket `s3://aws-hpc-workshops` using the following command
     ```bash